-There are 3 types of indicator in technical analysis-
+There are 3 types of indicators in technical analysis-

 1. Trend following indicator or laggard indicator